 How should you answer these “scenario” questions?

 Think of examples you might use.
 A suitable example is one in which you helped improve or resolve the difficulty.
-The employer will be “reading between the lines” of your story to see what it reveals about your judgment, empathy, and your communication and problem solving skills.
+The employer will be listening to your story to see for what it reveals about you.
+Specifically, your judgment, empathy, and your communication and problem solving skills.

 So don’t name or blame individuals or institutions.
 Be clear, fair, and objective about the challenge you faced.
 Own up to whatever part you played in creating the problem.
 Describe what was at stake, what steps you took to address the problem, the response you got, and what the results were.